protocol/launchpad/content/en/curriculum/ipfs/ipfs-api.md

 const YourPublicKey = "k..."
 ```

-* Publish the file to IPNS by using the `PublishWithDetails` method in the `addTOIPNS` function that is there already:
+* Publish the file to IPNS by using the `PublishWithDetails` method in the `addToIPNS` function that is there already:

 ```go
 func addToIPNS(sh *shell.Shell, cid string) error {